lelouvincx-com/coaching-ngocyen99tb/docs/olist/2-sql-missions.md

 <details>
 <summary>💡 Hint</summary>

-- Use the joined dataset from Exercise 2.
+- Use the joined dataset from Task 2.
 - Use `MIN()` and `MAX()` functions on `order_purchase_timestamp`.
 - _Bonus:_ Cast the timestamp to a `DATE` format to make it readable.

 </details>

-### Exercise 4: The Funnel Audit (Aggregation & Nulls)
+### Task 4: The Funnel Audit (Aggregation & Nulls)

 **Business Value:** Not all orders make it to the customer.
 We need to see how many orders were actually delivered vs. cancelled or unavailable.